rowcased/rowcased.github.io/alternate_page.md

 #### The Site

-Codewars is a prominent, user-driven website with a highly active and responsive community, offering thousands of code challenges on a variety of topics in over 40 supported languages.
+Codewars is a prominent, user-driven coding website with a highly interactive community, offering thousands of challenges on a variety of topics in over 40 supported languages.
 The site borrows terminology from Kendo; using a ‘kyu’ rank system and referring to challenges as ‘kata’.
-Points earned by activity on the site are considered honor.
-As various levels of honor are earned, additional privileges become granted to a power-user
+Points earned by activity on the site are considered _honor_.
+As increasing levels of honor are acheived, additional site privileges are granted to the user.

 #### My involvement

-At first I only solved kata in Python just to learn to code, next I learned C and translated kata into that language, then I studied additional languages, and finally I created some original kata.
-As my honor advanced, I gradually evolved into an ad hoc site moderator, providing maintainance to kata, ranking beta submissions, and guiding members new to the community.
+At first I only solved kata in Python just to learn coding, next I learned C and translated kata into that language, then I studied some additional languages, and finally I created several original kata.
+As my honor advanced, I gradually evolved into an ad hoc site moderator; providing maintainance to kata, ranking beta submissions, and guiding members new to the community.

 ### 1. Solved Kata